Infleqtion/client-superstaq/README.md

 For installation instructions for users of SuperstaQ, check out [our documentation site](https://docs-superstaq.readthedocs.io/).

-If you'd like to contribute to SuperstaQ, below are the instructions for installation.
++If you'd like to contribute to SuperstaQ, below are the instructions for installation.

 <details>
 <summary> <h3> <code>qiskit-superstaq</code> </h3> </summary>